 What are the prospects for reform?

 Given this international scrutiny, most host countries have begun implementing reforms, such as standardizing contracts, letting workers transfer jobs after a certain period, and easing restrictions on leaving the country.
-For example, in November 2020, Saudi Arabia became the latest host country to announce that, beginning in 2021, it will let migrant workers leave the country and change jobs without their sponsor’s permission, though they still need the government’s approval.
+For example, in March 2021, Saudi Arabia began allowing migrant workers to leave the country without their sponsor’s permission, though they still need the government’s approval.
 The country previously introduced an expensive “golden visa,” which doesn’t limit workers as much as the kafala system does.
 The UAE and Bahrain, meanwhile, have “flexi-visas” for workers who have become undocumented.
 Some experts argue these options show that host countries don’t need exploitative systems, though both options can be prohibitively expensive.
 AGSIW’s Mogielnicki also notes the proliferation of “free zones”—areas that are exempt from the kafala system and where migrant workers sometimes find better treatment.

-With international observers watching Qatar’s preparations for the World Cup, the country made significant changes to its system in 2020: it scrapped requirements for employers to consent to workers’ job changes, instituted a minimum wage, and upped penalties for employers who withhold wages.
-By adopting these changes, Qatar aims to minimize the risks of discrimination against women and ethnic minorities.
-It will also implement an online platform for submitting job-change notices, increase workplace inspections, and launch an awareness campaign to inform workers and employers of the reforms.
+With international observers watching Qatar’s preparations for the World Cup, the country made significant changes to its system in 2020: it scrapped requirements for employers to consent to workers’ job changes, instituted a minimum wage in 2021, and upped penalties for employers who withhold wages.
+It also implemented an online platform for submitting job-change notices and launched an awareness campaign to inform workers and employers of the reforms.
 The government said nearly eighty thousand successful job transfers went through by the end of 2020, though workers have reported that they still face obstacles to changing jobs, including administrative delays and threats from sponsors.

 Experts say Qatar had powerful backers of its reforms—including local nongovernment organizations (NGOs), the International Trade Union Confederation (ITUC), and top government officials—that other host countries lack.
 Still, Amnesty International has warned that the reforms do little to protect domestic workers [PDF], and backlash from employers has led to fears that Qatar could reverse them.
 In February 2021, the country’s Shura Council recommended limiting the number of times a worker can change jobs and increasing the percentage of workers who require an exit permit to leave the country, among other restrictions.
-Additionally, Human Rights Watch criticized Qatar for continuing to enforce harsh penalties for absconding, refusing to let workers renew their own residency permits, and insufficiently penalizing wage abuses.
+Additionally, Human Rights Watch has criticized Qatar for continuing to enforce harsh penalties for absconding, refusing to let workers renew their own residency permits, and insufficiently penalizing wage abuses.